Ensemble forecasts in reproducing kernel Hilbert space family: Koopman operator in the RKHS family

 Since $\HS$ is dense in $(L^{2}_{\comp}(\Omega , \nu) , \| \bcdot \|_{{L^{2}_{\comp}(\Omega , \nu)}})$ (by proposition \ref{DensiteResultat} (\ref{sec3-RKHS}), the operator $U_t$ can be continuously extended on $L^{2}_{\comp}(\Omega , \nu)$ and to avoid notations inflation we keep noting $U_t$ this extension.
 We first study $U_t : L^{2}_{\comp}(\Omega , \nu) \mapsto L^{2}_{\comp}(\Omega , \nu) $ with the $L^{2}_{\comp}(\Omega, \nu)$ topology.
 The family $(U_t)_{t \geq0}$ is a strongly continuous semi-group on $(L^{2}_{\comp}(\Omega , \nu), \| \bcdot \|_{L^{2}_{\comp}(\Omega , \nu)})$ since $t\mapsto \Phi_t(\bcdot)$ is continuous on $\real^{+}$.
 As the feature maps are functions of $\HS$, it can be noticed that for all $\XX_r \in \Omega$

-This corresponds to a natural expression of the Koopman operator for any function $g\in \HS^0$, extended then by density to $\HS$.
+\AD{which justifies the stability of $\mathcal{H}$ by the operator $U_t$.} This corresponds to a natural expression of the Koopman operator for any function $g\in \HS^{\AD{\mathrm{sp}}}$, extended then by density to $\HS$.
 Yet another useful equivalent expression of the Koopman operator is available for the feature maps. {We have, for any points $\XX=\Phi_r(X_0), \YY=\Phi_s(Y_0) \in \Omega$

 From the properties of the time kernel $\ell$, we get

 which leads to

 and hence }